 For some car enthusiasts, it’s not just about the “love of the game” or the amazing feeling of finishing a multi-year build only to start another immediately; it is about being able to share and pass on that extreme love and enjoyment to the younger generation.
-It’s important to spend plenty of time with your children in healthy ways, for example, you could play tennis with them after hiring a tennis coach for kids.
+It’s important to spend plenty of time with your children in healthy ways, for example, you could play tennis with them after hiring a tennis coach for kids, or listen to kid songs together.
 Whether it’s washing the car with dad, to going to car shows, or even finding and creating a build all their own at a young age; custom car lovers all around the world are eager to help their little tikes grow to know and love the passion that they have for automobiles of all shapes and sizes – and also the reason that none of them will be getting college paid for (just kidding, possibly.)

 Our love for the custom automotive industry will live on through the next generation if we get them involved at a young age.
 With custom strollers, wagons, pedal cars, power wheels, and more – the Slam’d Kids department will be the new home featuring these custom creations and the families that build them.
 This first “Slam’d Kids” feature will showcase a few of our recent submissions from Slam’d readers all around the world, so check it out for inspiration on your own custom build.
 If you’d like to submit your “Slam’d Kid” shoot us an email at email@example.com for more info.